Consteel/manual/docs/manual/12_0_earthquake-analysis/12_1_steps-of-the-seismic-analysis.md

 ---
 # Steps of the seismic analysis

-Modal response spectrum based seismic analysis can be performed with the following steps in ConSteel:
+Modal response spectrum based seismic analysis can be performed with the following steps in Consteel:

 <!-- /wp:paragraph -->